Nodge/tsip/proposals/TSIP-01 BaseError.md

 - Provide out-of-the-box support for error serialization.
 Serialization requirements vary widely, and deserialization mechanisms are often application-specific, making standardization in this context impractical.
 - Provide a set of predefined error subclasses for various scenarios.
 This responsibility lies with individual libraries or applications; the `BaseError` class is intended to be a general-purpose foundation.
 - Normalize stack traces or messages from native errors.
 Such normalization can introduce significant complexity, increase the bundle size of interface implementations, and is more effectively handled server-side during logging or reporting if required.

-## Guidance

-- The `BaseError` class must extend the native `Error` class.
-- `BaseError` must accept `message` and `cause` parameters, similar to the native `Error`.
-- `BaseError` must accept additional parameters, which can be strongly typed within its subclasses.
-- `BaseError` must accept an optional `fingerprint` string parameter for unique error instance identification.
-- `BaseError` must provide an `extend` method to facilitate the creation of error subclasses tailored to specific domains.
-- The `extend` method must accept a name and return a new class with the given name.

 ## TypeScript Definitions